|

 Tiger II Ausf B chassis.

+The Jagdtiger.
 There were two companies, each with

 10 vehicles.
 Two Jagdtigers were in each company HQ section, and